Fort Entrance

 On the inner wall, the story of the American flag is represented by the accession of flags from the early American flag to the transformation to our current 50-star flag.

-A brief history of Blue Hills: More than ten thousand years before the Europeans arrived, Native Americans made Blue Hills area their home here.
-The natives referred to themselves as Massachusett, or “people of the great hills”.
+A brief history of Blue Hills: More than ten thousand years before the Europeans arrived, Native Americans made the Blue Hills area their home.
+The natives referred to themselves as Massachusett, or “people of the great hills.”

 Front V

-Pictured below we have an 8″ Civil War siege gun with a range of 1200 yards in the middle of this front.
-About 50% of the fired shells would land within a 50-yard radius of the target.
+Pictured below is an 8-inch Civil War siege gun with a range of 1,200 yards situated in the center of this front.
+Approximately 50% of the fired shells would land within a 50-yard radius of the target.

 Bastion A